 A combination of the two favorites we have just looked at, puto flan or leche puto is where puto (steamed rice cakes) and leche flan (creme caramel) are made in the same tin to make 2 desserts in one!

 Puto flan comes in a variety of flavors, including ube, pandan, and even chocolate.
-This is without doubt one of the easiest and tastiest desserts throughout the Philippines to try.
+This is, without a doubt, one of the easiest and tastiest desserts throughout the Philippines to try.

 7 – Ensaymada